DAMSlabUMBC/PS-Bench/ps_bench/configs/devices/README.txt

 Dataset analysis paper: https://ieeexplore.ieee.org/document/9590566

 I've used the above paper, which analyzes the characteristics of the devices, to create the device specifications based on the templates that we have.
+For the deployment, I used the same setup which the paper presented.

 --- Smart meter dataset (for the smart city scenario) ---